 Jessica Gaynelle Moss is an artist who supports other artists through her curatorial work, consultancy and custodianship.

 As an artist and practitioner her creative vision transcends traditional art boundaries.
 Her work -- merging fine art with real estate development, philanthropy and institution-building -- has been defined as social practice, creative place-making and public art.
-Embracing multiple mediums and disciplines, Jessica asserts autonomy with authority through visual and textual declarations in public spaces.
+Embracing multiple mediums and disciplines, her work centers interaction and relationships, asserting autonomy with authority, often through visual and textual declarations or convenings in public spaces.

-In addition to her role as the founding director of The Roll Up CLT, a neighborhood embedded artist residency program she launched in 2016, Jessica has collaborated with notable artists, contributing to social practice, public art and community engaged projects like Mel Chin's Fundred Dollar Bill Project, Theaster Gates' Black Artists Retreat and the Stony Island Arts Bank, and Alisha B Wormsley's Sibyls Shrine, an artist residency and network of 100+ Black artists who have m/othering practices, where she currently serves as the collective's managing director and curator.
+In addition to her role as the founding director of The Roll Up CLT, a neighborhood embedded artist residency program she launched in 2016, Jessica has collaborated with notable artists, contributing to social practice, public art and community engaged projects that center the interaction as art, like Mel Chin's Fundred Dollar Bill Project, Theaster Gates' Black Artists Retreat and the Stony Island Arts Bank, and Alisha B Wormsley's Sibyls Shrine, an artist residency and network of 100+ Black artists who have m/othering practices, where she currently serves as the collective's managing director and curator.

 As the founder of her own art consulting, curatorial and advisement firm, Jessica excels at forging relationships, building bridges between different parties, and creating diplomatic ties where none existed before.
 Her ability to navigate these challenges with finesse and empathy makes her an outlier in the field.
 Jessica has cultivated an impressive client portfolio including institutions like The NAACP, The National Museum of African American History and Culture, The Joan Mitchell Center, Heinz Endowments and The National Trust for Historic Preservation.
 Her work and projects have been featured in Architectural Digest, The Root, Black Art in America, and Bloomberg News.